 A dentist will recommend that you brush your teeth with a toothpaste designed for such teeth.
 The sensitivity or pain that occurs when you bite down means the crown is too high on your tooth.
 This is a problem that can be fixed when you call your dentist.

-Other problems that could develop include chipped crown especially those made of all porcelain.
+Other problems that could develop include a chipped crown especially those made of all porcelain.
 A loose crown can also be a problem especially when the cement washes out from under your crown.
 In worst cases, the crown may fall off due to improper fit or lack of cement.